tomaytotomato/dev-setup/README.md

-# Ansible Dev Setup 🐧
+# Ansible Dev Setup - Kubuntu 🐧

 This repository contains Ansible playbooks to install the necessary tools I find useful for working as a Software Engineer on my Linux machine.